blacklanternsecurity/bbot-server/README.md

 To interact with BBOT server, we use the `BBOT_IO()` interface, which lets you pick a backend such as `sqlite`, `postgres`, or `http`.

 However, `http` isn't really a backend, it's an interface.
 Interfaces completely abstract the server by letting you interact with it via Python, e.g. `io.get_subdomains()`, regardless of whether the server is on your local system, or somewhere else.
 The interface returns pydantic objects.

+Right now there are only two interfaces: `local` and `http`.
+In the future there might be other communication protocols like ZeroMQ, etc.

 ### 2. Applets (`bbot_io/applets/*.py`)

-Applets are where each of the API functions (e.g. `get_subdomains()`) are defined, along with their HTTP API endpoints.
-It's also where any logic is defined.
+Applets are where the core business logic lives.
+They make it easy to add new functionality, while keeping BBOT server small and lightweight.

+Each applet (e.g. `Events`, `Scans`, or `Subdomains`) has a small collection of python functions (e.g. `get_subdomains()`), which double as HTTP endpoints.

+Methods from all applets can be accessed directly from the `BBOT_IO` interface.

+Each applet typically has its own database model (i.e. its own SQL table), but also has access to all the others.
+For example, `io.delete_scan()` will remove a scan from the `scan` table, but also delete all its events from the `event` table.

 ### 3. Backends (`bbot_io/backends/*.py`)

-Backends are abstracted using SQLAlchemy.
-Current supported backends are `sqlite` and `postgres`.
+Backends abstract the database.
+This enables you to spin up quickly with `sqlite`, or use `postgres` for a bigger dataset.

 ## Usage (Python)
 ```python